From A Wiki of Ice and Fire

 |“||A warlock's house is built of bones and lies.||”|

-Husbands and wives retain their possessions after marriage, however there is a marriage custom on the day of the wedding.
+Qartheen husbands and wives retain their possessions after marriage, but there is a marriage custom on the day of the wedding.
 A groom may ask for any one item from his bride’s possessions and the bride may ask for any one item of the groom’s possessions.
 Whatever is asked by either cannot be refused and is considered to now belong to the other.
 This is seen as a gift of devotion by the bride and groom to each other.

 A Game of Thrones